 - How do fungi react to host and environmental factors and how do they react to stress that may contribute to growth conditions for these types of infections?

-The effect of viruses in the urinary microbiome
+The effect of viruses in the urinary and vaginal microbiome

 A study published in Frontiers in Microbiology in 2015 sought to identify a whether there is a population of viruses unique to the human urinary tract and whether this community membership may be affected by the health of the urinary tract including the effect on them of bacterial UTIs.